Karan Wahi

 Karan Wahi (born 9 June 1986) is an Indian actor, model and television host.
-He is known for his roles as Ranveer Sisodia in teen drama series Remix and Dr. Siddhant Modi in the medical youth show Dill Mill Gayye (2009–10).
-He has also appeared in several notable shows.
-In 2003, Wahi made it to the top 20 for selection to play for the Delhi Under-19 cricket team.

-Wahi ventured into reality with participated in Jhalak Dikhhla Jaa 5, Fear Factor: Khatron Ke Khiladi 8 and Fear Factor: Khatron Ke Khiladi – Made in India.
-In addition to acting, he hosted Nach Baliye, Indian Idol and India's Next Superstars and showcased his comic side in Colors TV's comedy show Comedy Nights Bachao.
-He made his Bollywood debut with a supporting role in Habib Faisal's romantic comedy film Daawat-e-Ishq (2014) and later in Hate Story 4 (2018).
+He is known for his roles in Star One's teen drama Remix and romance drama Dill Mill Gayye.
+He is also known for his participation in several reality shows Jhalak Dikhhla Jaa 5, Khatron Ke Khiladi 8 and Khatron Ke Khiladi Made In India.
+He also hosted Nach Baliye, Indian Idol and India's Next Superstars.
+He made his Bollywood debut with Daawat-e-Ishq and Hate Story 4.
+He is currently a contestant on the reality show Khatron Ke Khiladi 15.

-Early life and work
+Early life

 Wahi was born on 9 June 1986 in Delhi to a Punjabi father and a Kashmiri mother.
 He did his schooling from St. Mark's Senior Secondary Public School and completed his higher education at the IILM Institute.

-In 2004, Wahi rose to fame after getting cast in the lead role of Ranveer Sisodia in the show Remix.
+In 2003, Wahi made it to the top 20 for selection to play for the Delhi Under-19 cricket team.